ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

         * **Update issue**: To enable updating existing Jira issues.
         * **Add comments**: To allow adding comments to Jira issues.
         * **List projects**: To enable listing all Jira projects.
-      * **Advanced Settings**: Adjust the advanced settings to fine-tune the tool's operation:
+      * **Advanced Settings**: Adjust the advanced settings to fine-tune the toolkit's operation:
         * **Verify SSL**: Check this to enable SSL verification for secure connections to your Jira instance.
 4. Click the **arrow** icon next to the **New Jira tool** to complete the setup and move back to the main menu of Agent configuration.

 ![Agent-Jira_Tool](<../img/Agent-Jira_Tool.png>)

-#### GitHub tool
+#### GitHub toolkit

-The **GitHub** tool integrates GitHub into your Agent, allowing it to access and interact with repositories directly.
-This tool enhances the Agent's capabilities by providing it with user-specific or project-specific data from GitHub, facilitating better version control and development process integration.
+The **GitHub** toolkit integrates GitHub into your Agent, allowing it to access and interact with repositories directly.
+This toolkit enhances the Agent's capabilities by providing it with user-specific or project-specific data from GitHub, facilitating better version control and development process integration.

-**To configure GitHub tool**:
+**To configure GitHub toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **GitHub** tool from the dropdown list.
 3. The **New GitHub tool** configuration section is opened.
-      * **Name**: Assign a distinctive name to your GitHub tool integration.
+      * **Name**: Assign a distinctive name to your GitHub toolkit integration.
       * **Description**: Give a concise description that outlines the integration's intended purpose.
       * **Repository**: Enter the name of the GitHub repository you wish to integrate.
       **Main branch**: Specify the main branch of your repository, typically `main`.